edweena/motor.js/readme.md

 * **Motor.bpm** *[float]*
 Motor will play sequences at this tempo.
 120 by default.
 * **Motor.swing** *[float 0-1]*
 The amount of swing applied to sequences.
-A value of 0.5 produces a “straight” sequence with no swing
+A value of 0.5 produces a “straight” sequence with no swing.
 * **Motor.currentSeq** *[object, read-only]*
 * Always contains the current playing sequence.
 Don’t modify this.

-### Methods
+#### Methods
 * **Motor.newSeq**( name *[string]*, sequence data *[object]*) Creates a new sequence.
 Use the following syntax:
 ```javascript